Audio Package

 Audio Averaged in with Quizzes

-Tell a story in 45 seconds, using long, medium and detail sounds
+Tell a story in 45 seconds, using long, medium, and detailed sounds

-Here is how you edit the audio using Adobe Premier Pro CC
+Here is how you edit the Audio using Adobe Premiere Pro CC

-The main thing you need to work on and that is a story.
+The main thing you need to work on is a story.
 Here are some tips to help you recognize a good story and the parts you need.

-Be sure you work also at recording some natural sounds as well.
+Be sure also to record some natural sounds.

 The Story

 You must really dig deep and know far more about the subject than you will ever tell in a story.
-We have heard the analogy used over and over, but the telling just the tip of the iceberg story is so important to make it an engaging story.
+We have heard the ‘just the tip of the iceberg’ analogy used over and over, but it’s so essential to make it engaging.

-While facts are super important in a story it is the emotions that will connect and pull the audience into the story much more than facts.
+While facts are super important in a story, it is the emotions that will connect the audience and pull them into the story much more than facts.

-I would say that the facts are the Queen of the story, but it is the emotions that are the King of the story.
+I would say that the facts are the Queen of the story, but the emotions are the King.

-There are basically two effective ways to capture the emotions: 1) Visuals & 2) Words.
+There are basically two effective ways to capture emotions: 1) Visuals & 2) Words.

-I believe the most impactful visual is the still photo, because people need to pause on the image to absorb a truly emotional moment.
-Just as importantly I think it is the audio recording of the human voice that is the most powerful way to communicate emotions as well.
-In combination you can deliver that one-two-punch.
+I believe the most impactful visual is the still photo, because people need to pause to absorb a genuinely emotional moment.
+Just as importantly, I think the human voice is the most powerful way to communicate emotions.
+In combination, you can deliver that one-two-punch.

 “I didn’t have time to write a short letter, so I wrote a long one instead.”